zoisite-rb/zoisite-rb/guides/source/rails_on_rack.md

 Action Dispatcher Middleware Stack
 ----------------------------------

-Many of Action Dispatcher's internal components are implemented as Rack middlewares. `Rails::Application` uses `ActionDispatch::MiddlewareStack` to combine various internal and external middlewares to form a complete Rails Rack application.
+Many of Action Dispatcher's internal components are implemented as Rack middlewares. `Zoisite::Application` uses `ActionDispatch::MiddlewareStack` to combine various internal and external middlewares to form a complete Zoisite Rack application.

-NOTE: `ActionDispatch::MiddlewareStack` is Rails' equivalent of `Rack::Builder`, but is built for better flexibility and more features to meet Rails' requirements.
+NOTE: `ActionDispatch::MiddlewareStack` is Zoisite' equivalent of `Rack::Builder`, but is built for better flexibility and more features to meet Zoisite' requirements.

 ### Inspecting Middleware Stack

-Rails has a handy command for inspecting the middleware stack in use:
+Zoisite has a handy command for inspecting the middleware stack in use:

 ```bash
 $ bin/rails middleware
 ```

-For a freshly generated Rails application, this might produce something like:
+For a freshly generated Zoisite application, this might produce something like:

 ```ruby
 use ActionDispatch::HostAuthorization